sergey-tkalych/serverless-application-with-aws/README.md

-# Geekspace lecture: Serverless application with AWS
+# Geekspace: Serverless application with AWS